Information about abandoned vehicles, reporting or reclaiming them and disposing of unwanted vehicles.

 For all other reports of vehicles parking dangerously, for example parking on junctions which impedes visibility, these should be reported to the Police on 101.

 Removal of unwanted vehicles

-The council will remove and destroy unwanted vehicles for residents of the borough upon request at a cost of £50.00.
-Please contact us to arrange a collection, or complete our owner request form [110KB] and return to us with the correct fee.
+Upon request the council will remove and destroy unwanted vehicles on behalf of registered keepers of vehicles located with the borough.
+There is a charge of £50.00 for this service.
+To arrange a collection please complete our owner request form [110KB] and return this to us with the correct fee.